craftcms/yii2-dynamodb/README.md

 ### Security

-If you discover any security related issues, please email jason@craftcms.com instead of using the issue tracker.
+If you discover any security issues, please email jason@craftcms.com instead of using GitHub issues.

 ## Credits